perisdevs/monster-hunter-rise-wiki-scraper/README.md

 # How to use

 Run the program by running `npm start` in the root foler.
 The scraped data will be saved in the root folder as JSON files.

+# Weapons

+This scraper no longer scrapes weapons from the wiki as they no longer include sharpness.
+Use the Kiranico Weapon Scraper (https://github.com/perisdevs/kiranico-scraper)